 “When I get really fatigued, I feel that if I don’t go lie down, I’ll fall down.”

-These are quotes from a survey of patients with rheumatic disease, presented by patient advocate Savia de Souza at EULAR in Madrid in June.
+These are quotes from qualitative studies of patients with rheumatic disease, presented by patient advocate Dr Savia de Souza at EULAR in Madrid in June.

 Her presentation was one of many that covered the topic of fatigue at EULAR this year.